 Motorcycle accidents and the laws pertaining to it are far different from other motor vehicle accidents.
+Here is a great guide of the Michigan motorcycle laws which you can look over.
 It can also be rather confusing to figure out what kind of motorized bikes are considered to be motorcycles.
 A two or three-wheeled, motorized vehicle with a seat that can reach a speed of more than 30mph is considered a motorcycle.
 These vehicles also need to have specific equipment before it could be legally driven on a public road.

 Because of the different laws and regulations that motorcyclists have to abide by, there are a number of concerns and questions you have to ask after being involved in a motorcycle accident.
 These questions can be about injuries and settlements as well as the legal rights of motorcyclists.

 - If the motorcycle accident was the fault of the motorcyclist and he or she has a lawsuit for negligence and personal injuries against them; will he or she be responsible for all the damages caused?
 The auto injury thresholds, saying that you need to be seriously injured, had to have sustained impaired body function or permanent disfigurement or be dead, before you qualify to receive damages, does not include motorcycle accidents.
 Matthew R. Clark of the The Clark Law Office in Okemos, MI states that you should always speak to a local attorney since many states have different laws for motorcycles than for other motor vehicles.
 It’s always best to stay informed and up-to-date on your local accident and insurance laws.